Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Validation design

 A custom-built passive-polarization-delay (PPD) based JM-OCT was used to evaluate the B-MFA method.
 A PPD module splits the probe beam into two orthogonal polarizations and applies different delays to them.
 In addition to this probe-beam polarization multiplexing, polarization-diversity detection is used.
 Hence, four complex OCT images corresponding to the four polarization channels (i.e., two multiplexed polarizations of the probe beam times two detection polarizations) are obtained.

-The center wavelength and scanning bandwidth of the light source (AXP50124-8, AXUSN, MA, USA) are 1,310 nm and 106 nm, respectively.
+The center wavelength and scanning bandwidth of the light source (AXP50124-8, AXSUN, MA, USA) are 1,310 nm and 106 nm, respectively.
 The effective focal length of the objective lens (LMS03, Thorlabs, NJ, USA) used in the system is 36 mm.
-The lateral and axial resolutions are 17 $\mu$m and 14 $\mu$m in tissue, respectively.
+The lateral and axial resolutions are 17 $\mu$m (in $1/e^2$-width) and 14 $\mu$m (in full-width-half-maximum) in tissue, respectively.
 The depth-of-focus (DOF) without the ETL is 0.36 mm.
 The A-line rate of the system is 50,000 A-lines/s.
 More details of the JM-OCT principle \cite{yasuno2023multi} and the implementation of the particular JM-OCT system used in this study \cite{miyazawa2019polarization,li2017three} can be found in elsewhere.

 An ETL (EL-10-30, CI-NIR-LD-MV, Optotune, Switzerland) is used in the sample arm to axially shift the focus position.
 The details of the sample arm equipped with the ETL are described in \cite{zhu2023multi}.
+As we investigated in the previous study, the focus modulation of the ETL alters the lateral resolution only by a negligible amount, i.e., less than 0.5 $\mu$m (Section 4.3.4 of Ref.\@ \cite{zhu2023multi}).

 Note that, although we used a JM-OCT in this study, the B-MFA method can be applied to standard (i.e., non-polarization-sensitive) OCT.